Many Renewalists believe they do. But should there be restrictions? An old-fashioned Bible study to answer the question.

 The second group, the apostles of Christ, are those outside of the twelve, and this evidence comes from one verse in Acts (Barnabas in 14:4) and Paul’s passing references in his writings.
 He seemed to assume a very broad definition, including himself and many others.
 So let’s not build up a thick wall between them and the next possible class.

 Some interpreters see a third class, the apostles of the churches or church apostles.
 They were commissioned by the churches or by Paul, for example.
 They may even be considered traveling church planters or church overseers who superintended Paul’s churches (plural) that he himself had originally planted, to ensure growth, correct doctrine, and appoint elders and deacons.
 They represent the nontechnical use of apostle: representatives or messengers or delegates.
 Examples of this kind of apostle are Titus, Epaphroditus, and Timothy.
+They may be considered emissaries or “sent ones,” so they may not be apostles ina formal sense.

 In 1 Cor.
 12:28 Paul wrote that God placed in the church first apostles.
 This verse seems general and open, not restrictive.